cs2901/yape-bcp-project-ayuda-pe/Documentation/User_Guide/UserGuide.md

 - v1.4: Touchable questions: Using React it is possible to call a back-end function after touching an item.
 In this case, after touching an option in the chat the described action will call a function that retrieves information from the database to show.

 **Rodrigo Bedoya (100%):** tracking questions without answers
-- v1.2: Save all messages in file.
-Load all messages from file
+- v1.2: Save all user-chatbot interactions in database
-- v1.3: Save / load only recent messages.
-- v1.4: Can choose to clear history / select after how much time history should be cleared.
-- v2.0: Show older messages as user goes up.
+- v1.3: Save all user-chatbot interactions where chatbot answered with default "unable to understand question" phrase.
+- v1.4: Save datetime of user-chatbot interaction to track most recent and most critical unanswered questions.

 **Reynaldo Rojas (100%):** feedback option
 - v1.2: